linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 <table><tr><td>All Member Banks</td><td>3.0\%</td><td>4.5\%</td><td>5.3\%</td><td>6.0\%</td></tr></table>

-As a result of the reserve tightening, excess reserves fell from  $3 billion to less than$ 1 billion.[194]
+As a result of the reserve tightening, excess reserves fell from  \$3 billion to less than\$ 1 billion.[194]

 The tightening of monetary policy was intensified by currency devaluations by France and Switzerland, continuing a battle of official devaluations to gain price and trade advantages.
 In September 1936, the Tripartite Agreement was reached by the United States, Britain, and France, which essentially stated that each nation would refrain from competitive exchange devaluations.[195]
 By then, it had become obvious that all countries could just as easily devalue their currencies in response to other devaluations, creating a huge amount of economic turbulence that left everyone in the same place.
 At the end of the day, all currencies had devalued a lot against gold, but not so much against each other.